fperks/xcom-mod-helper/README.md

 ```

 The application takes a configuration file as a parameter, which specifies which hex strings need to be patched.
+Only unique matches are patched, so if the hex string is not unique it will result in an error.

+Note: You do not need to specify the XCOM Directory, it is automatically determined through the registry.

 Example Config
 --------------